Browse the site and make a Donation Now!

 In addition to socioeconomic instability, high levels of poverty and malnutrition, Afghanistan is among the countries most vulnerable and least prepared to adapt to climate change (Notre Dame Global Adaptation Index).

-Last year alone, the country experienced major swings in extreme weather condition, including severe droughts, flash flooding and devastating earthquakes that claimed tens of thousands of lives, injured hundreds of thousands more, and exposed millions to critical losses in livelihoods and assets.
+Last year alone, the country experienced major swings in extreme weather conditions; including severe droughts, flash flooding and devastating earthquakes that claimed tens of thousands of lives, injured hundreds of thousands more, and exposed millions to critical losses in livelihoods and assets.

 Three hundred people were killed, 1,600 were injured, thousands of families were displaced, and entire communities were destroyed.
 Thousands of homes were also damaged, along with roads, agricultural land and critical infrastructure.
 Islamic Relief teams in Afghanistan responded with urgency, assessing immediate and longer term, and providing humanitarian aid.